alexch/rerun/README.md

 # Options:

+These options can be specified on the command line and/or inside a `.rerun` config file (see below).

 `--dir` directory (or directories) to watch (default = ".").
 Separate multiple paths with ',' and/or use multiple `-d` options.

 `--pattern` glob to match inside directory.
 This uses the Ruby Dir glob style -- see <http://www.ruby-doc.org/core/classes/Dir.html#M002322> for details.